sanovskiy/SimpleObject/README.md

 - Caching with runtime cache in SimpleObject provides efficient cache management to enhance your application's performance.
 - Applying caching is recommended for data operations that are frequently performed and can be cached for reuse.

+## Contributing

+We welcome contributions to SimpleObject!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on GitHub.

+## Thanks

+Special thanks to ChatGPT for help with routine tasks.

+## License

+SimpleObject is distributed under the MIT License with Custom Conditions.
+See the LICENSE file for more information.

 ## Directory structure